 Over time, we have noticed that there are certain type of companies and certain key guidelines, which if a retail investor follows diligently, then she would have higher probability of finding ideal stocks for her portfolio, which would be fundamentally sound as well as would not put a lot of pressure on her time for continuous monitoring/tracking.

-Qualities of Best Shares to Buy for Beginners & Retail Investors
+Checklist of Best Shares for Beginners & Retail Investors

 An investor should focus on investing in stocks of companies which are: